Multi-color XFEL pulses with variable color separation and time delay for multi-frame diffraction imaging: Multi-frame diffraction imaging

 The grating-object distance is set to 5 m, and the image distance is 2 m.
 Given that our radiation comprises four distinct wavelengths — 1.8, 2.1, 2.4, and 2.7 nm — the distances traveled by each wavelength to reach the grating are 97.07, 66.38, 35.69, and 5 m.
 Therefore, the footprint of radiation incident on the grating surface corresponds to each wavelength is 1.6 mm for $\lambda_1$, 1.2 mm for $\lambda_2$, 0.7 mm for $\lambda_3$, 0.1 mm for $\lambda_4$.
 The corresponding grating resolution $R$ values were determined to be 3840, 2880, 1680, and 240, with minimum wavelength resolution $\Delta \lambda_{min}$ equal to 0.47, 0.73, 1.4, and 11.3 pm, respectively.
-The theoretical resolution limit of the grating for each wavelength is significantly smaller than the full width at half maximum (FWHM) bandwidth of each wavelength.
+The theoretical resolution limit of the grating for each wavelength is significantly smaller than the FWHM bandwidth of each wavelength.
 Under ideal conditions, the grating should theoretically be capable of resolving four-color XFEL pulses with wavelength differences of 0.3 nm.

 The Shadow 4 \cite{2025shadow} optical tracing code framework was employed for optical tracing simulations of the aforementioned grating system.
 This framework is commonly used in the field of synchrotron radiation optics.
 Consequently, the relative diffraction angle differences from central wavelength ($\lambda_{0}$ = 2.25 nm) are $0.471^\circ$, $0.154^\circ$, $0.151^\circ$, $0.444^\circ$.
 The distances of these wavelengths from $\lambda_{0}$ are 16.45, 5.37, 5.27, and 15.52 mm, respectively, as shown in Fig.~\ref{fig:figure_diff}.
 These results could be recorded using a large-area X-ray CCD detector\cite{2021GannNIST} ($4096 \times4096$ pixels, pixel size $15\times 15\ \mu m ^2$).
 Thus, this simulation process of X-ray transport design validated the feasibility of the multi-color X-ray pulse diffraction imaging scheme.
+More importantly, realizing such single-shot, multi-frame probing within the SHINE relies on the introduction of a multi-stage OK configuration, which substantially reduces the effective undulator length required for each color.
+If repeated pump–probe delay scans are needed, the high repetition rate of SHINE can support this requirement by providing sufficient photon statistics.